HTarikElbir/HTarikElbir/README.md

 # 💫 About Me:
 I'm Halil Tarık Elbir.
 I'm currently studying Software Engineering and focusing on Game Development.
-In my free time , I love working on game development with unity
+In my free time , I love working on Game Development with Unity.

 ## 🌐 Socials: